milonmaze/privacy-terms-observatory/help.netflix.com/legal/privacy.md

 Sale and Use of Personal Information for Targeted Advertising Purposes

-We may use certain categories of personal information to offer members an ad supported subscription plan or engage in marketing activities as described above in this Privacy Statement.
+We may use certain categories of personal information to support Advertisements or engage in marketing activities as described above in this Privacy Statement.
 Some of these activities may be considered “selling” or “targeted advertising” under US State Privacy Laws depending on how you interact with us and the choices you make.

 If you do not want us to “sell” or use your personal information for “targeted advertising purposes”, you can learn how to make applicable choices here: netflix.com/dnsspi.
 Using these choices will not opt you out of the use of previously sold personal information or stop all behavioral advertising.